-The Role of the Headteacher
+The Role of the Head of School and Executive Head

-It is the responsibility of the Head teacher to implement the school anti-bullying strategy and to ensure that all staff members are aware of the school policy and know how to deal with incidents of bullying.
-The Headteacher reports to the Governing Body about the effectiveness of the anti-bullying policy on request.
+It is the responsibility of the Head of School and Executive Head to implement the school anti-bullying strategy and to ensure that all staff members are aware of the school policy and know how to deal with incidents of bullying.
+The Head of School or Executive Head reports to the Governing Body about the effectiveness of the anti-bullying policy on request.

-The Head teacher ensures that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
-The Headteacher draws the attention of children to this fact at suitable moments.
-For example, if an incident occurs, the Headteacher may decide to use assembly as a forum in which to discuss with other children why this behaviour was wrong, and why a pupil is being punished.
+The Head of School and Executive Head ensures that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
+The Head of School and Executive Head draws the attention of children to this fact at suitable moments.
+For example, if an incident occurs, the Head of School or Executive Head may decide to use assembly as a forum in which to discuss with other children why this behaviour was wrong, and why a pupil is being punished.

-The Head teacher ensures that all staff members receive sufficient training to be equipped to deal with all incidents of bullying.
+The Head of School and Executive Head ensures that all staff members receive sufficient training to be equipped to deal with all incidents of bullying.

-The Head teacher sets the school climate of mutual support and praise for success, so making bullying less likely.
+The Head of School and Executive Head set the school climate of mutual support and praise for success, so making bullying less likely.
 When children feel they are important and belong to a friendly and welcoming school, bullying is far less likely to be part of their behaviour.